Pylons/pyramid/docs/narr/hooks.rst

 .. note:: When a NotFound view callable is invoked, it is passed a :term:`request`.
-The ``exception`` attribute of the request will be an instance of the :exc:`repoze.bfg.exceptions.NotFound` exception that caused the not found view to be called.
+The ``exception`` attribute of the request will be an instance of the :exc:`pyramid.exceptions.NotFound` exception that caused the not found view to be called.
 The value of ``request.exception.args[0]`` will be a value explaining why the not found error was raised.
 This message will be different when